For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Luis Molinero, Vjom, Kraipet Sritong, Viiviien, Dmytro Khlystun, JFunk – Shutterstock

-A quick search of uni courses on UCAS brings up a whole array of weird and wonderful degree subjects that not only help you to stand out from the masses but also make for a great conversation starter at the pub.
+A quick search of uni courses on UCAS brings up a whole array of weird and wonderful degree subjects.
+Not only do they help you to stand out from the masses, but they also make for a great conversation starter at the pub.

 We've trawled the UK higher education landscape to dig out some of the best degrees you've probably never heard of.